iO-Academy/2022-jul-icepace/README.md

 ```
 Install the database `icepace.sql` into a db named icepace

-Ensure yoour local database host, username and password details are correct in:
+Ensure your local database host, username and password details are correct in:
 ```
   index.php